-Course provides information for understanding of sport injury mechanisms, orthopedic assessment along with general rehabilitation and professional principles associated within sport.
-This information is presented from a comprehensive perspective rather than a sequential format.
+Presented from a comprehensive perspective, this course develops students understanding of sport injury mechanisms, orthopedic assessment, general rehabilitation, and professional principles associated within sport.
 Introductory information will initiate management of each injury or professional situation.
-Techniques and principles taught in this class are typically used by Certified Athletic Therapists.
+The techniques and principles taught in this class are typically used by Certified Athletic Therapists.
 Prerequisite(s): KINE 1333 and third year standing or higher.
-Students in the Sports Injury Assessment and Management (SIAM) program are not eligible to take this course.
+Students in Athletic Therapy Option cannot receive credit for this course.
+Antirequisite(s): KINE 3413.